MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/product-integration/8.0/api-connect/index.md

 From the API Designer, add the OAuthProvider REST API to your product by importing the Swagger template (`mobilefirst-ouath-provider_1.0.0.yaml`).
 See
 [Adding a REST API by using an OpenAPI (Swagger 2.0) file](http://www.ibm.com/support/knowledgecenter/SSMNED_5.0.0/com.ibm.apic.apionprem.doc/create_api_swagger.html).

 After importing, different configuration options are displayed.
-Got to the **Assemble** tab.
+Go to the **Assemble** tab.
 ![API Connect Designer API editor](initialMenu.png)

 You will see the following components in the assembly flow for the MobileFirst OAuth Provider API: